Higashi-Narita Station: History

 The station opened on 21 May 1978, as Narita Airport Station (成田空港駅, Narita Kūkō-eki).
 Passengers who took the Keisei Electric Railway to Narita Airport would disembark at the station and then either take a shuttle bus for an additional fare or walk to the terminal (present-day Terminal 1, which was the sole passenger terminal of the airport until 1992).
 A dedicated railway station at Terminal 1 opened in 1991 with the name Narita Airport Station, and the former Narita Airport Station was then renamed Higashi-Narita Station.
 Many of the former stores located in the lobby area of the station have been blocked off by a wall.
 The island platform for the Skyliner services is now no longer accessible, and its tracks are used for parking out-of-service trains.
 From October 2002, the Shibayama Railway Line began operations.
+The station is largely superseded by the Narita Airport Terminal 1 Station and the Narita Airport Terminal 2·3 Station, which were opened in 1991 and 1992 respectively.

 Station numbering was introduced to all Keisei Line stations on 17 July 2010; Higashi-Narita Station was assigned station number KS44.